MarcAlx/flood/README.md

 Builds needs toaster.jar (available on my github) use ant to package toaster.jar into a single .jar

-Usable jar is provided in "Release" folder. toaster.jar is provided in "dist" folder.
+Usable jar is provided in "store" folder. toaster.jar is provided in "dist" folder.

 ## License